MakkaiNandor/old-but-gold/docs/README.md

-# This is the documentation folder
+# This folder contains project's documentation.